unibe-geodata-modelling/2018-snow-avalanches-sources/README.md

 This is the explanation how to use the Python script.

+In the current version of the script, the only input data needed is a __digital elevation model (DEM)__ that is representing the surface of the area of interest.
+The procedure can be applied for any region with a potential snow cover and an available DEM.

 After the intro part, the script has three main parts:
 1. The creation of the PRA_final file with the final PRA polygons (until line 488)
 2. The validation (from line 489 until line 579)